Get more organic traffic

 Cost and Niche have Changed Marketing Forever

-There no no longer any barriers to your audience.
+There are no longer any barriers to your business and the audience.
 The cost of digital marketing is not only affordable, but allows for micro-testing .
-What this means is that if you have a bunch of ideas and don’t know which one is most appealing to your audience, there is no longer a need to have a bottleneck in the process allowing one person or a team guessing which one will be best.
+What this means is that if you have a bunch of ideas and don’t know which one is most appealing to the consumer, there is no longer a need to have a bottleneck in the process allowing one person or a team guessing which one will be best.
 You can put it all online and see how the market reacts.

 As long as it is in line with your Brand, there should be no hesitation to put it online.
 In some cases you may even want to put a few ad dollars behind some to test.
 This allows the market to decide and allows for real data rather than guesses from seasoned professionals.